 Postgraduate research coronavirus FAQs

-Further details of how we support PGRS and their research during the Covid-19 can be found on the Graduate School Covid-19 Moodle page.
+Further details of how we support PGRS and their research during the Covid-19 pandemic can be found on the Graduate School Covid-19 moodle page.

 Postgraduate research students

 University policy is that both Postgraduate Research (PGR) students and staff should work from home if they can, but you can continue to access the buildings and facilities that are essential for you to undertake your work as long as the relevant risk assessments have been approved and the risk mitigation processes are in place.
 Please see our 'Conducting Research During the Pandemic' moodle page for further guidance.
 If you have any questions about these arrangements, please consult your supervisor or Departmental Research Degree Coordinator (DRDC) for more details.

 All supervision meetings at this time should be held using electronic means.
 The University’s Work Anywhere page can help with setting this up, and more help and advice, on setting up such meetings in Zoom and other formats is being added to the Main Graduate School Hub Moodle page.